VCCT-PROG7312-2025-G1/ST10296167_PROG7312_POE/README.md

 **Purpose:**

-I workshopped with Claude to get it to help generate the css used for my Events and Announcements View.
+I workshopped with Claude to get it to help generate the css used for my Events and Announcements and Report Status views.
 Additioanlly Claude was consulted in order to help me write the necessary JavaScript to smoothen and enhance my applications UX.

 ### Recommendations